-Entries linking to osmond
+Entries linking to Osmond

 The statuette awarded for excellence in film acting, directing, etc., given annually since 1928 was first so called in 1936.
 The common explanation of the name is that it sprang from a 1931 remark by Margaret Herrick, secretary at Academy of Motion Picture Arts and Sciences, on seeing the statuette: "He reminds me of my Uncle Oscar."
 Thus the award would be named for Oscar Pierce, U.S. wheat farmer and fruit grower.
 The popularity of the name seems to trace to columnist Sidney Skolsky, and there are other stories of its origin.

 "mountain, lofty hill, elevation of land," late Old English, from Anglo-French mount, Old French mont "mountain;" also perhaps partly from Old English munt "mountain;" both the Old English and the French words from Latin montem (nominative mons) "mountain," from PIE root *men- (2) "to stand out, project."
 "From the 17th c. in prose used chiefly of a more or less conical hill of moderate height rising from a plain; a hillock" [OED].
 Archaic or poetic only by late 19c. except as part of a proper name.
+The Sermon on the Mount is in Matthew v-vii and Luke vi.

 Proto-Indo-European root meaning "to project."